TrueCar/gluestick/CONTRIBUTING.md

 1. `yarn run install:yarn`
 1. `yarn global add file:./packages/gluestick-cli` (If you haven't done it already)

-Now, your ready to go.
+Now, you're ready to go.

 If your contribution requires a GlueStick project to test it, run:
 ```bash